 - In 200 metres veer left, ignoring a path to your right.
 Your path now runs parallel with a wire fence and the railway line to the right.
 In 400 metres you ignore the path running through a tunnel under the railway.
 In another 120 metres you come out on Gapemouth Road (B3012) at GR920563.
 Cross the road with care and turn right.
 Where the road bends right to go under the railway line in 120 metres, you take the tarmac drive to the left at a layby with yellow danger signs.
 This takes you over another railway line in 150 metres and leads to the brick Curzon Bridge (with locks directly beneath it) but you drop to the towpath to the right of the bridge in 40 metres.

 - Follow the towpath to the right and in another 200 metres, cross the canal by a foot bridge, just after a wooden seat and another lock.
 You can of course continue on the towpath, but the path on the other bank is more varied and challenging.
-As there is a foot bridge by each lock you could ‘mix and match’ but in early 2012 part of the towpath was closed for maintenance.
+As there is a foot bridge by each lock you could easily ‘mix and match’.

 - Once over the canal you turn right and follow a path which meanders through woods between the boundary fence of Pirbright Camp and barracks on your left and the canal on your right.
 You pass another seven sets of locks; though sometimes short of water this is a lovely section of canal, shaded by young oak trees, and the locks themselves blend into the landscape.
 In 1.6 kilometres, just after the last set of locks, you cross over Cowshot Manor Bridge.